Historic Brawl – FNM at Home Event Guide and Decklists

 If you cannot find an appropriate store or just don’t want to bother with the whole process, you can buy the codes directly from trusted MTG Arena code vendors such as Gray Viking Games.
 For a few dollars, you can instantly obtain the code to the MTG Arena Promo Pack as well as codes from other products such as Prerelease, Planeswalker decks, Secret Lair sleeves, and more.
 For more information of MTG Arena codes, consult our full guide.
 Be sure to check them out!

 Historic Brawl Decklists

-As always, feel free to change some cards around if you don’t have every single one; the nature of Brawl is that each card matters less, since you’re less likely to draw any individual card!
-While some of them are pretty important to certain archetypes, such as main tutor targets – Craterhoof Behemoth for Finale of Devasation, for example – Historic’s card pool is so big that you’ll often be able to find something else that does the job, though perhaps not quite as well.
+As always, feel free to change some cards around if you don’t have every single one: each card matters less in Brawl, since you’re less likely to draw any individual one!
+While some of them are pretty important to certain archetypes, such as main tutor targets – Craterhoof Behemoth for Finale of Devasation, for example – Historic’s card pool is so big that you’ll almost always be able to find something else that does the job, though perhaps not quite as well.

 Old Historic Brawl Decks

 These decks, from a variety of eras, will take more work to update and tune, but should provide an interesting and fun deckbuilding challenge!